eduNEXT/openedx-events-2-zapier/README.rst

 One common use cases for open edx instances is to connect enrollment and registration events to custom workflows that enhance the user experience.
-At edunext, we have found that sending this information to Zapier is a very flexible and robut way to achieve this.
+At edunext, we have found that sending this information to Zapier is a very flexible and robust way to achieve this.
 This repository makes just that very easy.
 By installing and configuring it creates receivers for the two events:

 - Registration (STUDENT_REGISTRATION_COMPLETED)